Loading...

 The red areas on the map show where the land is sinking the fastest.

-These places often have deep ground water, limited piped water supply, and heavy use of wells.
+These places often have deep groundwater, limited piped water supply, and heavy use of wells.

-This not only damages buildings and roads, but it also increases the risk of flooding, especially in low lying areas near the coast.
+This not only damages buildings and roads, but it also increases the risk of flooding, especially in low-lying areas near the coast.

-What is happening in the southern part of Jakarta, according to the map?
-Is it A: groundwater is shallow and land is stable, B: land is sinking quickly and groundwater is deep, C: there is no groundwater to use, D: subsidence has stopped completely?
-Pause the video here whilst you decide and press play when you're ready to continue.
+Is it A, groundwater is shallow and land is stable; B, land is sinking quickly and groundwater is deep; C, there is no groundwater to use; D, subsidence has stopped completely?

-Land is sinking quickly and groundwater is deep.
+Excellent, the answer is B, the land is sinking quickly and groundwater is deep.

 Well done if you identified that correctly.

-In Jakarta, low access to piped water is one of the main reasons people to turn to groundwater.
+In Jakarta, low access to piped water is one of the main reasons people turn to groundwater.

 Areas shown in blue on the map have better piped water coverage, so fewer people rely on wells, but in areas that are orange and red where piped access is limited or missing, residents often have no choice but to extract groundwater.

-Over time, this has serious consequences.
+Over time, there's some serious consequences.

 Heavy use of groundwater causes the land to sink, especially in areas where the water table is deep and demand is high.